• Skip to main content

 Nissan began producing forklifts at their Totsuka Plant in Japan in 1957.
 But it wasn’t until 1965 that they started exporting forklifts to the United States under the brand name Datsun.

-Over time, Nissan established itself as a top forklift producer, as evidenced by the fact that they produced over 600,000 forklifts worldwide between 1957 and 2007.
+Over time, Nissan established itself as a top forklift producer, as evidenced by the fact that it produced over 600,000 forklifts worldwide between 1957 and 2007.

 By 2012, Nissan Forklift joined UniCarriers (still under the name Nissan) but in 2015, the Nissan brand name ceased to exist and was replaced by UniCarriers.